Sotero Cabahug: 9th Secretary of National Defense

 Afterwards, he worked as Administrator of Economic Coordination and as the 9th Secretary of National Defense, of which he remained until 1956.
 During his time as the head of the Department of National Defense, he had overseen the building of Veterans Memorial Medical Center and the execution of the program for rural development under the administrations of President Ramon Magsaysay and later, of President Carlos P. Garcia.
 On October 14, 1954, he conferred the second Legion of Honor award to Benigno Aquino Jr. for the latter's successful achievement in bringing insurgent Luis Taruc down from the hills to surrender.

 Court of Appeals

 In 1956, he was appointed as Associate justice of the Court of Appeals.

 Ex-officio positions

 Aside from being a statesman who served the three branches of the government, he held the following ex-officio positions: Presidential Committee on the Minimum Wage, Member of the Export Control Committee, chairman of the board of directors, National Power Corporation and Metropolitan Water of District, Nacionalista Party Directorate in Cebu, and Member of the Nacionalista Directorate and Executive Committee.

 Journalism

-Together with Cipriano Parba and Eliseo Dejoras, he published the periodical Babaye (Woman) which saw print from April 26, 1930 until 1940.
+Together with Cipriano Parba and Eliseo Dejoras, he published the periodical Babaye (Woman) which saw print from April 26, 1930, until 1940.
 Its founding editor, Napoleon Dejoras, was his personal secretary before Dejoras became a lawyer.

 Later years

 Cabahug was later awarded Legion of Honor with the rank of Commander.
-On December 15, 1963, he died at the Veterans Memorial Hospital, Manila.
+On December 15, 1963, he died at the Veterans Memorial Hospital, Quezon City.